synfig/synfig-docs/source/parameters/blend_method.rst

 In the following descriptions, 'A' refers to the color on the layer with the blend method setting, and 'B' refers to the color on the layers beneath it.
 Note that in almost all layers, the alpha channel of the colors will have a scaling effect on the blending.
-The `Amount Parameter <Amount_Parameter>`__ will also have a scaling effect.
+The |Amount_Parameter| will also have a scaling effect.
 In most descriptions these 2 details have been glossed over.

 In the examples that follow a gradient (A) is blended on the image of